Where To See Quokkas In Sydney? (3 Best Places)

 Quokkas live in Sydney exclusively in zoos and wildlife parks.

-In Sydney, you can choose between Wild Life Sydney Zoo, Taronga Zoo, and Featherdale Wildlife Park to see quokkas.
+In Sydney, you can choose between Taronga Zoo and Featherdale Wildlife Park to see quokkas.

 Taronga Zoo Sydney